-When To Harvest Tomatillos
+When To Pick Tomatillos

-Another way to tell that it’s time to harvest tomatillos is when the husk turns brown and papery, but it doesn’t split open.
+Another way to tell is when the husk turns brown, and becomes thin and papery.
+Once this happens, it means they’re ripe, even if the husk doesn’t open.

 How To Harvest Tomatillos